ptahproject/ptah/docs/overview.rst

 Node
 ~~~~

-    ::py:class:`ptah_cms.node.Node` is the primary table.
+    ::py:class:`ptah.cms.node.Node` is the primary table.

     id::
        this is a integer which is internal implementation detail for SQLAlchemy.